player64/home-automation-backend/README.md

-# Home automation - Backend VUE.js
+# Home automation - Backend Django
 This project aims to develop a user-friendly web application where a user will be able to manage its devices.
 Furthermore, by automating various tasks such as enable/disable based on the current environment state read from the sensors, electrical appliances will help reduce the energy bill, e.g.,